 The Akaroa Community Arts Council are a dynamic group that promote and encourage art in the community.
 Through out the year they run workshops and classes.
 Phone Lesley for more information or visit the web site.
-Lesley 021 527184.
-30 & 31 May Studio 11.
-Two full days of Life Drawing.
-Register with Lesley.
+Lesley: 021 527184.
+ACAC has a fantastic creative arts programme with many great classes.
+The web site has all the details.

 LocationRue Lavaud, Akaroa

 Southern Lights Centre offers full moon meditations are on the full moon monthly.
 These meditations are preceded by a talk about the energies of the sign that the full or new moon is occurring in.
 The meditation is guided and everyone is welcome to attend and no training in meditation is required to participate.
 The talk and meditation last for an hour.
 All are welcome.
 4pm on 14 September is the next full moon meditation.

 The Akaroa Art Gallery (previously the 'Orion Powerhouse Gallery') comes to life in the warmer months when Akaroa is full of visitors and holiday-makers.
 The gallery hosts exhibitions featuring artists from Banks Peninsula and beyond, many of national and international recognition.
 Saturday 21st September: A full day starting with a guided tour round the Christchurch Art Gallery, lunch at the Gallery cafe, then a guided Street Art tour, followed by a guided tour of Turanga - Christchurch's wonderful new central library.
 More on this in due course.

 Location1 Rue Pompallier, Akaroa